 The Department of Art and Design is located west of Duquesne Street, just north of Hearnes Hall, in the Fine Arts Building attached to the west side of (but considered separate from) the Thomas E. Taylor Performing Arts Center.
-The building is equipped with special facilities including; the MSSU Spiva Gallery, an 82" 4K Ultra HD TV interactive-equipped classroom for lectures, studios for painting and drawing; each equipped with track lighting, computers and projection systems, specialized studios for printmaking, ceramics, woodworking, jewelry/metalsmithing, photography and a foundry and fabrication annex for bronze casting and welding.
+The building is equipped with special facilities including; the MSSU Cragin Gallery, an 82" 4K Ultra HD TV interactive-equipped classroom for lectures, studios for painting and drawing; each equipped with track lighting, computers and projection systems, specialized studios for printmaking, ceramics, woodworking, jewelry/metalsmithing, photography and a foundry and fabrication annex for bronze casting and welding.

-MSSU Spiva Gallery
+MSSU cragin Gallery

 Located on the main floor of the Art and Design Building immediately to the east of the main entrance, it has approximately 325 running feet of exhibition wall space.